Exploring the Design Space of Diffusion Bridge Models: Is there any benefit to modifying the starting point of a bridge?

-We developed the Average Feature Distance (AFD) metric to quantify the conditional diversity among generated images.
-Initially, we select a group of source images $\{ \mathbf{x}_T^{(i)} \}_{i=1}^M$.
-For each $\mathbf{x}_T^{(i)}$, we then generate $L$ distinct target samples.
-The $j$-th generated sample corresponding to the $i$-th source image is denoted by $\mathbf{y}_{ij}$.
+While existing metrics like FID implicitly capture the \emph{unconditional} diversity of generated images, we need to capture the diversity of outputs (e.g. color images) for a single input image (a black and white edge map).
+We propose the Average Feature Distance (AFD) metric to quantify the conditional diversity among generated images.
+Initially, we select a group of source images $\{ {x}_T^{(i)} \}_{i=1}^M$.
+For each ${x}_T^{(i)}$, we then generate $L$ distinct target samples.
+The $j$-th generated sample corresponding to the $i$-th source image is denoted by ${y}_{ij}$.
 Then the AFD is calculated as follows:

 where $F(\cdot)$ is a function that extracts the features of images, and $\Vert \cdot \Vert$ represents Euclidean norm.
 Intuitively, a larger AFD indicates the better conditional diversity.
-Here, $F(\mathbf{x})$ can be $\mathbf{x}$ to evaluate the diversity directly in the pixel space.
+Here, $F({x})$ can be ${x}$ to evaluate the diversity directly in the pixel space.
 Alternatively, $F(\cdot)$ can be defined using the Inception-V3 model to assess the diversity in the latent space.
 In our experiments, we use AFD in latent space.
+Furthermore, we provide additional justification for the validity of our proposed metric in \cref{sec:afd_ver}.